 These residual risks can then be reallocated to new trajectories generated from this node.
 When a new point $x_{s}$ is sampled, the residual risk of the near node $\mathrm{\delta_{res}}[\mathrm{N_{near}}]$ can be allocated to the trajectory generated by steering from $\mathrm{N_{near}}$ to $x_{s}$.
 The total risk budget for the new trajectory or its portion is then $\mathrm{\Delta_{steer}} + \mathrm{\delta_{res}}[\mathrm{N_{near}}]$ or $\Delta_k + \mathrm{\delta_{res}}[\mathrm{N_{near}}]$, respectively.
 Then, the feasibility of the trajectory generated from $\mathrm{N_{near}}$ depends upon the relaxed risk budget constraints

 and the residual of $\mathrm{N_{near}}$ is added to the residual of newly created nodes originating from $\mathrm{N_{near}}$.
 That is,

 \textbf{Remarks:} Note that the above risk allocation procedure still has some conservatism.
 An inevitable conservatism stems from the usage of Boole's inequality to decompose the joint risk constraint in \eqref{cc_joint} into individual risk constraints.
-Though some trajectories are deemed to be infeasible and dismissed as they fail to satisfy \eqref{cc_k_res}, they could be potentially stored with the hope that they become feasible when they are connected with new trajectories such that the \emph{combination} of the trajectories becomes risk feasible.
-Albeit, such an effort would come at the expense of increased computational burden and memory storage along with the book-keeping to correctly identify feasible branches as near nodes to a random sample during RRT tree expansion.
-For the ease of exposition, we decided not to implement the above mentioned nuances and only reallocate risk to future horizons. \begin{theorem} All DR-RRT feasible paths with the URA of length $\mathrm{T_{path}}$ and total risk budget $\mathrm{\Delta_{path}} \in (0,0.5]$ is also feasible with the ERA but the vice-versa is not necessarily true. \end{theorem} \begin{proof} Without loss of generality, we present the proof assuming that the environmental borders given by \eqref{eqn_environment_polytope} are not treated probabilistically.
+Though some trajectories are deemed to be infeasible and dismissed as they fail to satisfy \eqref{cc_k_res}, they could be potentially stored with the hope that they become feasible when they are connected with new trajectories such that the \emph{combination} of the trajectories becomes risk-feasible.
+Albeit, such an effort would come at the expense of increased computational burden and memory storage along with the book-keeping to correctly identify feasible branches as near nodes to a random sample during the RRT tree expansion.
+For the ease of exposition, we decided not to implement the above mentioned aspects and only reallocate risk to future horizons.
+Interested readers are referred to \cite{kajsa_ms_thesis} for additional details. \begin{theorem} All DR-RRT paths feasible with the URA of length $\mathrm{T_{path}}$ and total risk budget $\mathrm{\Delta_{path}} \in (0,0.5]$ is also feasible with the ERA but the opposite is not necessarily true. \end{theorem} \begin{proof} Without loss of generality, we present the proof assuming that the environmental borders given by \eqref{eqn_environment_polytope} are not treated probabilistically.
 Consider a path that is feasible with URA meaning that all risk allocations are assigned the same value $\delta_{\mathrm{uni}} = \frac{\mathrm{\Delta_{path}}}{N \cdot \mathrm{T_{path}}}$ and they satisfy \eqref{eqn_risk_sum} and